Silent Meditation Retreat

 However, you may ask questions related directly to the practice and your experiences at any time by sending written questions to the teacher.
 The answers will be given during the evening Q&A session – or in a note if personal.

 If you happen to have any logistical or practical questions, you can address these to the teacher or coordinator.
 Even if they are regarding food, for the kitchen staff or another retreat participant, they should be first given to the retreat coordinator to distribute further.

-Day 2 onwards – We enter into mauna, noble silence and will follow the full retreat schedule outlined below.
+Day 2 onwards – We keep mauna, noble silence and follow the full retreat schedule outlined below.

 Penultimate Day – We will follow the retreat schedule until dinner.
 After dinner there will be a short meditation and then we will conclude this period of silence.
 Participants will then be invited to share their retreat experience with the group.

 Departure Day – On the final morning there will be meditation between 7am and 8am, an early breakfast after meditation and then we will aim for a 10am check out.